Blog / Tools

 Every single click leading to or within your website provides valuable information about what your visitors are looking for and how your content matches their expectations.
 This is why testing is so important in affiliate marketing, and especially important is A/B testing.
 It helps to identify needs and ways to meet them.
 Since effective affiliate marketing is mainly about conversions leading to the leads, success depends on how well your content matches the needs of your potential clients.

-From this article, you will learn, among other things, what A/B testing is, how exactly A/B testing works, why you need A/B testing in affiliate marketing, and how to run A/B testing well.
+From this article, you will learn, among other things, what is A/B testing, how A/B testing works, why you need A/B testing in affiliate marketing, and how to run A/B testing well.
 Let's get started!

 What is A/B testing?